fkosse/bootcamp_projects/Final Project/README.md

 1. Clone the repository
 2. Pip install everything from the requirements.txt
+3. Add an oanda.cfg with your own credentials for the Oanda API
-3. Run the web app in your browser with:
+4. Run the web app in your browser with:

 `streamlit run forex_backtester_app.py`